Noise is All Around Me

 When I collaborated with American artist Mike Kelley on our installation Esprits de Paris at Centres Pompidou in Paris in 2002, we were both drawn to ideas circulating around recording the dead, capturing spirit voices from beyond.
 We chose a number of recognised ‘haunted’ sites in Paris and recorded these on both video and a digital recorder.
 However we deliberately the lens cap on the video camera, and the microphone was turned off on the audio recorder.
 So in the machines, then, in essence, recorded themselves and not the sites they were situated in.
 In post-production, to accentuate the white noise elements sound playback levels of the tapes were radically raised so that whatever natural hiss was present on the tape stock was be accentuated.

-As such this white noise, this nothingness, this unwanted detritus, became the main focal point, with meaning brought from under the surface of invisibility.
+As such, this white noise, this nothingness, this unwanted detritus, became the main focal point, with meaning brought from under the surface of invisibility.
 Our disembodied relationship to these abstract and ambiguous sounds meant that we have a kind of tabula rasa situation, where the listener is free to interpret as they wish.
+This work will be returning as a permanent installation work at Centres Pompidou in 2021-22, so perhaps you will have a chance to experience this yourself too.

 Noise can be a comfort, a presence.
-Despite never watching television at home I find myself switching it on in hotels as I travel, almost as a matter of habit.
-Even in countries when I understand nothing of the language it’s the presence rather than the absence that I enjoy.
+Despite very rarely watching television at home I find myself switching it on in hotels as I travel, almost as a matter of habit.
+Even in countries when I understand nothing of the language, it’s the presence rather than the absence that I enjoy.
 Silence for me can be troubling and uncomfortable.